Expanding actions: minimality and ergodicity: Acknowledgements

 \section{Acknowledgements}

 We are grateful to Jiagang Yang, Carlos Me\~nino, Meysam Nassiri and Artem Raibekas for their useful comments and discussions.
-During the preparation of this article the authors were partially supported by the following fellowships: P.~G.~Barrientos by MTM2011-22956 project (Spain) and CNPq post-doctoral fellowship (Brazil); A. Fakhari by grant from IPM.
-(No. 92370127).
+During the preparation of this article the authors were partially supported by the following fellowships: P.~G.~Barrientos by MTM2011-22956 and MTM2014-56953-P project (Spain) and CNPq post-doctoral fellowship 158839/2012-9 (Brazil); A. Fakhari by grant from IPM (No. 94370127).
+The second author also thanks ICTP for supporting through the association schedule.